KostasKoutrou/kostaskoutrou.github.io/_posts/proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

 export PROXMOX_TOKEN_SECRET="<token_secret>"
 ```

-Describe yml

 After setting up Ansible, the next step is to write and execute the Ansible Playbooks to apply the configurations to Proxmox, which were initially applied manually and escribed on my [previous post](https://kostaskoutrou.github.io/2026/02/02/cyber-range-as-code-part1.html) and part 1 of this series.
-The Ansible playbook can be found [here](https://github.com/KostasKoutrou/kostas-seclab/blob/master/ansible/proxmox_config.yml), and is also depicted below, with more details in comments and afterwards:
+The Ansible playbook can be found [here](https://github.com/KostasKoutrou/kostas-seclab/blob/master/ansible/proxmox_config.yml), and is also depicted below, with more details in the comments and afterwards:

 ```yaml
 ---